A great deal of research has been done on the subject revealing two universal truths.

 One of the aims of the Initiative will be to explore these issues much more deeply, to develop a consensus of what financial wellbeing means.
-The Institute will be at the forefront of such research.
+The IFW will be at the forefront of such research.
 We also want to be a place where the advice and planning profession comes together to explore ways in which we can help clients to become happier, not just wealthier.

 Financial wellbeing isn’t